Applying Dynamic Queries

 - Set the value of the query property Enable SQL Statement Creator.

-In the Catalog Manager, in the Properties sheet of a highlighted query, you can see the property Enable SQL Statement Creator, which indicates whether the query uses the dynamic query interface to get the result set.
-If you set the property to "true", the query can be regenerated at runtime using the dynamic query interface.
+In the Catalog Manager, in the Properties sheet of a highlighted query, you can see the property Enable SQL Statement Creator, which indicates whether or not the query uses the dynamic query interface to get the result set.
+When it is set to true, the query can be regenerated at runtime using the dynamic query interface.

 Designer provides a demo program, SQLStmtCreatorImpl.java in